Nelly Power (1854-1887)

 Nelly Power (perf.)

-This list is arranged by composer and contains 7 works performed by Nelly Power who is featured on sheet music covers.
+The peformer is featured on 7 sheet music/recording covers.
 It does not claim to be complete and represents only the number of items located.
 Keys: (w&m)

 perf15.jpg Tiddy-Fol-Lol!
 (1870) Fred Bullen Tom Brown (words)